bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/data-frameworks.md

 @Michel
  asked:
-My models are both @Model and Codable.
+My models are both `@Model` and `Codable`.
 Alas, I seem to have an issue with this, where I get ambiguous use of getValue and setValue.
 Known?
 Known workaround?

 WWDC Bot